nus-cs2103/website-base/admin/project-deliverables.md

 ### Deliverable: Demo
 <span id="project-deliverables-demo">

 * **Duration:** Strictly 18 minutes for a 5-person team and 15 minutes for a 4-person team.
 Exceeding this limit will be penalized.
+Any set up time will be taken out of your allocated time.

 * **Target audience**: Assume you are giving a demo to a higher-level manager of your company, to brief him/her on the current capabilities of the product.
 This is the first time they are seeing the new product you developed but they are familiar with the AddressBook-level4 (AB4) product.
+The actual audience are the evaluators (the team supervisor and another tutor).

 * **Scope**:
   * **Each person should demo the enhancements they added**.
 However, it's ok for one member to do all the typing.